sahthevandal/CSAwesome/_sources/Unit4-Iteration/topic-4-5-loop-analysis.rst

    :answer_d: var1 = 0, var2 = 2
    :answer_e: The loop will cause a run-time error with a division by zero
    :correct: b
-   :feedback_a: The loop stops one of two ways, when var2 = 0 or when var1 / var2 = 0 - neither is true in this case
+   :feedback_a: The loop stops one of two ways, when var2 = 0 or when var1 / var2 < 0 - neither is true in this case
    :feedback_b: The loop stopped because var2 = 0.
 After the first execution of the loop var1 = 1 and var2 = 1.
 After the second execution of the loop var1 = 2 and var2 = 0.
 This stops the loop and doesn't execute the second part of the complex conditional.
-   :feedback_c: The loop stops one of two ways, when var2 = 0 or when var1 / var2 = 0 - neither is true in this case
+   :feedback_c: The loop stops one of two ways, when var2 = 0 or when var1 / var2 < 0 - neither is true in this case
-   :feedback_d: The loop stops one of two ways, when var2 = 0 or when var1 / var2 = 0 - neither is true in this case
+   :feedback_d: The loop stops one of two ways, when var2 = 0 or when var1 / var2 < 0 - neither is true in this case
-   :feedback_e: Even though var1 = 2 and var2 = 0 when the conditional is executed the first condition is true so the rest of the complex conditional won't execute.
+   :feedback_e: This does not cause a run-time error because the loop stops before the division by zero would occur because of short-circuit evaluation where the first condition in the && is false when var2 is 0, so the second condition is not executed.

    What are the values of var1 and var2 when the code finishes executing?